shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

 > The `limitRate` parameter is a `Boolean` indicating whether or not the network should rate limit in any way.

 > The `loadLimit` parameter is a `Float` (between 0 and 1) indicating the maximum level of load the network can handle before starting to drop transactions.
-With `loadLimit` set to `0.5`, at 75% or `0.75` load, the network would drop 50% of incoming transactions.
-(The percentage of chance to drop a transaction scales linearly as the load increases past the threshold).
+With `loadLimit` set to `0.5`, at 75% or `0.75` load, the network would drop 33% of incoming transactions.
+(The percentage chance to drop a transaction scales linearly as the load increases past the threshold.)

 ## stateManager

-The `stateManager` parameter is an `Object` which can pass in the following parameters
+The `stateManager` parameter is an `Object` which can pass in the following parameters:

 ```json
 "stateManager": {